Childcare & Schooling

 Cambridge Public Schools

 The Cambridge public elementary school enrollment policy is not based on the geographic location of where you live in Cambridge.
 It is designed to achieve a diversity of children in each school balancing economic, racial and ethnic backgrounds.
 Families must therefore indicate at least three choices of elementary schools when registering their children.
 Children will be accepted at a chosen school provided that space is available.
 Elementary schools serve children from kindergarten through grade 5, the Upper Schools serve children from grade 6 through grade 8.
 There is only one high school serving children from grade 9 through grade 12.
-As soon as possible after locating housing in Cambridge, we suggest that families obtain a school information packet from the Family Resource Center (FRC) at Cambridge Rindge and Latin High School, First Floor, FRC Entrance, 459 Broadway, Cambridge, MA 02138.
-Office hours are Monday to Friday, 8:30 am to 3:30 pm. (except for holidays) Tel: 617-349-6551, Fax: 617-349-6552, Email the FRC.
-You can now pre-register on line but you will still need to come in to the FRC with the required documents to complete the registration process.
+As soon as possible after locating housing in Cambridge, we suggest that families obtain a school information packet from the Student Registration Center (SRC) at Cambridge Rindge and Latin High School, First Floor, SRC Entrance, 459 Broadway, Cambridge, MA 02138, Email the SRC.
+You can now pre-register on line but you will still need to come in to the SRC with the required documents to complete the registration process.
 There is also information for families relocating from outside the U.S.

 It is important to note that before most families arrive at Harvard several Cambridge school registration periods have already passed.
 Therefore, spaces in some grade levels of some schools may already be filled.
-Specific information about various programs, school assignments should be directed to the FRC.
+Specific information about various programs, school assignments should be directed to the SRC.